noise-lab/research-course/docs/index.md

 pursue for your Ph.D.
 The material should:

-- Teach you many skills that you will keep in your \"research toolbox\" for the rest of your career:
+- Teach you many skills that you will keep in your \"research toolbox\" for the rest of your career.
+Each of these linked topics below includes a slide deck that could be used as part of a lecture.
     - [understanding the goals of a Ph.D.](slides/phy-why.ppt)
     - [time management](slides/time-management.ppt)
     - [productivity and (selective) procrastination](slides/motivation-and-procrastination.ppt)